 The author's view is that this paper is about the importance of the holonomy constraint $\partial\mu=c$ (see Definition \ref{defn:currents}), from whose exploitation stem most of the results that we obtain here.
-A recurrent motif is that whenever we minimize within a set of measures that vanish for a certain kind of function (exact forms in our case), the minimizable functionals correspond to functions that are nonnegative up to one of those functions.
+A recurrent motif is that whenever we minimize within a set of measures that vanish for a certain class of functions (exact forms in our case), the minimizable functionals correspond to functions that are nonnegative up to a addition of function in that class.
 What is interesting then is how the seemingly innocent assumption of minimizability in a set that satisfies $\partial\mu=c$ implies already some regularity as well as familiar concepts like energy conservation, the existence of calibrations, the maximum principle in optimal control, and the ubiquity of the Hamilton--Jacobi equation, among others.

-\paragraph{Acknowledgements.} I am deeply grateful to Patrick Bernard for his support, for his patience in listening to sometimes very confused presentations of these results, and for his help in clarifying my ideas with numerous questions and suggestions.
-I am deeply grateful to Marie-Claude Arnaud, Victor Bangert, Jaime Bustillo, Albert Fathi, Uwe Helmke, and Stephan Suhr for their numerous suggestions and discussions.
-I am very grateful to the \'Ecole Normale Superieure de Paris and the Universit\'e de Paris -- Dauphine for their hospitality and support for development of this research.
+The results of this paper have been applied to the characterization of deformations of closed measures in \cite{mydeformations}.